Mike (cat)

 Mike (c.
-1908 – January 1929) was a cat who guarded the gates of the British Museum whose fame was such that Time magazine devoted two articles to him on his death.
+1908 – January 1929) was a cat who guarded the gates of the British Museum and was so famed that Time magazine devoted two articles to him on his death.
 E. A. Wallis Budge's work describing the life of Mike has been viewed as the zenith of such biographical writing.

 Early life

 In the spring of 1908 "Black Jack", the house cat of the Museum, walked up to the Keeper of Egyptian antiquities E. A. Wallis Budge with a large object in his mouth which he then deposited at the Keeper's feet.
 The object was a kitten, later known as Mike.
 The following year Mike began to study under Black Jack who taught the younger cat to stalk pigeons by pointing like a dog.
 Under Black Jack's guidance Mike would proceed to corner the pigeons, daze them, then bring them to the housekeeper, who would exchange the bird for a morsel of food and milk, and release them unharmed.